“I live in an apartment, but I want to play the saxophone to my heart’s content.” “How wonderful it would be to practice at home after work.”

 Conclusion: Not enough on their own#

 To be honest, the intense sound pressure of a saxophone can easily penetrate standard cardboard or plastic cardboard booths.
-They may cut high frequencies, but the rich mid-low tones of a sax will leak through to the next room.

 Must be “Modified”#